 While we’ve all been staying indoors, eating late lunches after 10AM sleep-ins, and adding to our plant collections, our campus has been waiting for our return.
 It’s always been there for us when we needed it, for a cheeky library session or printing off an assignment.
 But now it’s time for us to meet again and there’s so much we need to catch up on.

 We all have our favourite spots at the various campus locations, whether it be somewhere sunny or somewhere quiet, or even a place with great coffee.
-But our good friend always has secret spots waiting for us, some you might not have even known were still open during these unusual times.
+But our good friend always has secret spots waiting for us.

 So as you get ready to come back and start studying again, have a look at some hot spots that highlight why the University of Newcastle is known for our beautiful campuses.